aszepieniec/stark-brainfuck/docs/engine.md

 This two-stage approach stands in contrast to the one-stage approach used in the Anatomy.
 The extra step of interaction makes the present qualify as a *[Randomized AIR with Preprocessing (RAP)](https://hackmd.io/@aztec-network/plonk-arithmetiization-air)*.

 The third Merkle tree coincides with the codeword that goes into FRI.
-However, since the interface to FRI is being culled (see the next section), this Merkle tree is actually being computed prior to FRI.
+However, since the interface to FRI is being changed (see the next section), this Merkle tree is actually being computed prior to FRI.

 ### Cleaner FRI Interface

 In the Anatomy, FRI returns a list of indices where the top level codeword is probed to check the correct folding with respect to the next codeword.
 The key point is that the same indices are used to verify the correct nonlinear combination of the codewords that were committed to prior to FRI.

 In contrast, the present tutorial uses a different set of indices.
 Now FRI is a completely standalone protocol that establishes that a given Merkle root decommits to a codeword corresponding to a low-degree polynomial.
 Likewise, the AET/AIR part of STARK outputs a Merkle root that decommits to a nonlinear combination of codewords committed to earlier.
 This nonlinear combination is still checked, but in a list of uniformly random indices sampled independently from FRI.
 While this change does increase the proof size as well as prover and verifier work, the interface between the FRI and AET/AIR parts is cleaner.
+This change is conducive to [Halo-style recursion](https://eprint.iacr.org/2020/1536), whereby the recursive verifier verifies the nonlinear combination only, and the FRI part is postponed until the last possible step.

+### Interlude: Setting the Number of Nonlinear Combination Checks

-This change raises an important question: how many incides do we sample to verify the nonlinear combination in order to target a security of $\lambda$ bits?
+This cleaner interface to FRI raises an important question: how many incides do we sample to verify the nonlinear combination in order to target a security of $\lambda$ bits?

 Let $s$ be the number of colinearity checks used in FRI,  $t$ be the number of nonlinear combination checks in the AET/AIR part, $\varrho$ be the proportion of points where the codeword in question agrees with the nonlinear combination, and $N$ the length of the codeword.
 We want to upper bound the malicious prover's success probability, so we are working under the assumption that this nonlinear combination does not correspond to a low-degree polynomial (because otherwise the prover is not being malicous).